SYKM

 Annie Seymour: police reporter in New Haven, Connecticut, by Karen E. Olson

-Seymour, Sando: a multilingual officer with Special Branch in 1906 Trieste in the Austro-Hungarian Empire by Michael Pearce
+Sandor Pelczynski Seymour: multilingual officer with England’s Special Branch in the early 1900s, by Michael Pearce

 Rene Shade: ex-boxer, now a police detective, in the bayou town St. Bruno, Louisiana, by Daniel Woodrell